Jefferson–Hemings controversy: Evidence

 In 1953, Thomas Jefferson's Farm Book was published in an edited version, after having been rediscovered.
-Its records of slave births, deaths, purchases and sales, and other information has provided researchers with considerable data about the lives of slaves at Monticello, including the births of all Sally Hemings' known children.
+Its records of slave births, deaths, purchases, and sales, and other information has provided researchers with considerable data about the lives of slaves at Monticello, including the births of all of Sally Hemings' known children.

 Dumas Malone documented Jefferson's activities and residencies through the years.
 His documentation in his multi-volume biography (published 1948–1981) provided the details that Pearl Graham analyzed to show Jefferson was at Monticello for the conception of each of Hemings' children.
 She never conceived when he was not there.
-Martha Randolph, Jefferson's daughter with Martha Wayles Jefferson, had made a deathbed claim that Jefferson was away for a 15-month period during which one of the Hemings children was conceived.
+According to Jefferson family oral history, Martha Randolph, Jefferson's daughter with Martha Wayles Jefferson, had made a deathbed claim that Jefferson was away for a 15-month period during which one of the Hemings children was conceived.
 Gordon-Reed shows this claim is not supported by Malone's documentation; Jefferson was at Monticello at the time of conception of each child.

-In 1968 the historian Winthrop Jordan said that Jefferson was at Monticello "nine months prior to each birth" of Hemings' children, during a 13-year period when he was often away for months at a time.
+In 1968, the historian Winthrop Jordan said that Jefferson was at Monticello "nine months prior to each birth" of Hemings' children, during a 13-year period when he was often away for months at a time.
 He acknowledged that the relationship was possible.
 Fawn Brodie also used this information in her biography of Jefferson, which contributed to her conclusion that he had fathered Hemings' children.
 The source for the birth dates of the children is Jefferson's Farm Book.